-The testator must sign and date the Will, usually in the presence of at least two disinterested witnesses (persons who are not beneficiaries).
-There may be extra witnesses (called "supernumerary" witnesses) if there is a question as to an interested-party conflict.
+The testator must sign and date the Will, usually in the presence of at least two disinterested witnesses (persons who are not beneficiaries or family).
+There may be extra witnesses (called “supernumerary” witnesses) if there is a question as to an interested-party conflict.
 In a growing number of states, an interested party is only an improper witness as to the clauses that benefit him or her.

 The testator’s signature must be placed at the end of the Will.
 If this is not observed, any text following the signature will be ignored, or the entire Will may be invalidated if what comes after the signature is so material that ignoring it would defeat the testator’s intentions.

-As stated above, one important aspect of a Will is to name the executor or the person that will be in charge of wrapping up the affairs of the estate.
+As stated above, one important aspect of a Will is to name the executor or the person that will oversee wrapping up the affairs of the estate.
 In Washington, we typically refer to executors as Personal Representatives.
 Wrapping up the affairs includes gathering the assets and paying final expenses.

 The other important aspect of any proper Will is to specify how property will be disbursed to the beneficiaries.
 If there is no Will, the property will be disbursed according to state law.
 In Washington there is an intestate (one who dies without a will) succession statute that dictates who is entitled to receive the assets of the estate.

 Who Needs a Will?

 The short answer is . . . everybody needs a Will!
 We often hear people say that since they do not have many assets, they do not need a Will.
 Others say that their kids know how the assets are to be divided and therefore, they do not need a Will.